Kirikmelet/personal-notes/zettelkasten/20230515-Daftar Partai Politik.md

 	- [[#Derrenomo Association of Yamato Citizens#Italiano|Italiano]]

-## United Socialist Labor Party of Derrenomo
+## Socialist/Communist Party of Derrenomo

-The United Socialist Labor Party of Derrenomo is a left-wing political party that advocates for socialist policies and Marxist-Leninist principles.
+The Socialist/Communist Party of Derrenomo is a left-wing political party that advocates for socialist policies and Marxist-Leninist principles.
 The party aims to create a society where the means of production are owned and managed by the working class, and wealth and resources are distributed equally to all citizens.

 The party's policy platform includes the nationalization of industries, free education and healthcare, and strengthening workers' rights.
 They also support international solidarity with other socialists and anti-imperialists around the world.